 Under section 3.6.5 of City of Darwin’s Animal Management Policy:

 City of Darwin may declare an area to be a special cat control area to protect biodiversity or wildlife vulnerable to predation by cats.
 City of Darwin must publish the location and restrictions on cats in any special cat control area it declares.

 Cats must be contained within the property boundary of the premises where the cat is usually kept, unless the cat is under effective control.
 A cat is under effective control, outside the property boundary, if it is restrained by a suitable leash.

-If a cat is not contained within the property boundary, and is not under effective control, then, pursuant to By-Law 67 of the Animal Management By-laws, the owner commits an offence.
+If a cat is not contained within the property boundary, and is not under effective control, then, pursuant to By-Law 47 (2) of the Animal Management By-Laws, the owner commits an offence.

 Cat containment promotes responsible pet ownership by supporting cat health and reducing the negative impacts of domestic cats on the natural environment.
 Cat containment is of particular importance in areas identified as ecologically significant.

 Council will promote awareness regarding the requirement for cat containment through education campaigns and providing information for owners during the cat registration process.